Exam Information

 JCQ AI and Assessments; A quick guide for students

-Section A. Summer 2025 Exams
+Section A. Summer 2026 Exams

-Next summer's official exam dates have now been confirmed.
+This summer's official exam dates have now been confirmed.

-Modern Foreign Languages Speaking Exam Window
+Modern Foreign Languages Speaking Exam Window7th April - 21st May 2026 (GCSE)

-7th April - 23rd May 2025 (A Level)
+13th April - 21st May 2026 (A Level)

-Confirmed Summer 2025 Timetable
+Confirmed Summer 2025 Timetable Summer 2026 not currently available

 Students will receive a Statement of Entry at the end of January and an Individual Candidate Timetable in April; they must check these very carefully to ensure that their entries are correct.

 If students have any queries regarding their entries, they should speak to the subject teacher / Head of Faculty.
-For exam organisation or exam access arrangements queries, please speak to the Exams Officer.

 By being entered for formal exams, students agree to abide by the regulations of the exam boards.
 Copies of the current Joint Council for Qualifications (JCQ) regulations are shown above.
 Students must read these carefully and note that any break in examination rules or regulations could lead to disqualification of some/all qualifications.
 The school must report any breach of regulations to the relevant awarding body.